Queen of the Junkyard #13747

 Turning 180 degrees around from this camera position at the Chrysler car, I made a picture of another old Chevy and a fifties Ford F pickup which I called Wishful Thinking.
 It’s a cool image that uses some hand tinting too, and in it, you can see how overgrown some of the vehicles were.

-Location: rural Bedford County, Pennsylvania.
+Location: a barnyard in rural Bedford County, Pennsylvania.